AgbaD/BLyrics/README.md

 # BLyrics
-Leveraging the Genius api search and update purposes
+Leveraging the Genius api for search and update purposes

 A CLI bot for Genius

-##Processes include
+## Processes include
 Getting infomation about

 -Songs